Legality of the 2022 Russian invasion of Ukraine: Violations of international agreements

-Crimes of aggression
+Crime of aggression

-Because it violates the UN Charter, and is more than a minor border incursion, Russia's military intervention in Ukraine has been qualified by legal experts as a crime of aggression under Article 8bis(1) of the Rome Statute, which is defined as "an act of aggression which, by its character, gravity and scale, constitutes a manifest violation of the Charter of the United Nations."
+Because it violates the UN Charter, and is more than a minor border incursion, Russia's military intervention in Ukraine was qualified by legal experts as a crime of aggression under Article 8bis(1) of the Rome Statute, which is defined as "an act of aggression which, by its character, gravity and scale, constitutes a manifest violation of the Charter of the United Nations."
+Among other acts, an "act of aggression" includes the "invasion or attack by the armed forces of a State of the territory of another State, or any military occupation, however temporary, resulting from such invasion or attack, or any annexation by the use of force of the territory of another State."